jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ## How 'bout a reverse sundial?

-When the sun is visible and you're at least a few degrees of latitude away from the sun's path, the hour hand of an analog watch comes in handy as a compass.
+The hour hand of an analog watch follows the path of the sun pretty closely at moderate to high latitudes.
+So when the sun is visible and you're at least 20° of latitude away from the sun's path, it comes in pretty handy as a compass.
-It follows the actual path of the sun pretty closely at moderate to high latitudes.

 ### Navigating with a 12-hour dial
 - When you're north of the sun's path and the hour hand of a 12-hour watch dial on a horizontal plane is pointed at the sun, south is halfway between it and the dial's solar noon position.